 Each of the utilities provided load forecasts spanning different lengths of time that required extrapolation to develop annual peak and energy requirements for the GRETC electrical system over the 50-year study period.
 Typically, simple extrapolation of load forecasts is based on exponential growth by using the average annual percentage growth rate for the last 5 or 10 years.
 This potentially can lead to over forecasting when these percentage growth rates are applied over long periods of time.
 To compensate for this potential over forecasting, Black & Veatch extrapolated the load forecasts in two different ways and took the average of the two extrapolated forecasts as the forecast used in the RIRP.
 The first method of extrapolation was the typical approach of extrapolating at the average annual percentage load growth over the last 10 years of the forecast.
-The second method extrapolated the average annual increase in load over the last 10 years of the forecast.
 In addition to peak load forecasts, annual minimum load, or valley, forecasts were also developed for the GRETC system.
 The peak and valley demand and net energy for load requirements forecasts are provided in the following subsection; it should be noted that demand and energy forecasts do not include transmission losses between utilities.